novcmbro/decoder/README.md

 If you would like to contribute to this project, follow these steps:
 1. Fork the project to your local machine
 2. Create your feature branch: `git checkout -b feature/YourFeatureName`
-3. Make your changes and them: `git add .`
+3. Make your changes and add them: `git add .`
 4. Commit your changes: `git commit -m "Add feature 'your feature name'"`
 5. Push changes to the branch: `git push origin feature/YourFeatureName`
 6. Open a pull request so your changes can be analyzed and included on the project